-- Competitive assimilation will apply where substantially similar roles roles within the function are available but there are more potential redeployees than available matching posts - As with above a match will need to be undertaken between the employee's skills profile and the new post's person specification.
-The skills matching process is carried out by the manager responsible for the change.
-HR will support managers to undertake skills assessment.
-The potential redeployees will need to be interviewed to decide which of them gets the job(s),
+- Competitive assimilation will apply where substantially similar roles are available within the same service unit or Council wide if looking at functional groups but there are more potential redeployees than available matching posts - Competitive assimilation will also occur where the new post is substantially different to the role the employee is currently undertaking - A match will need to be undertaken between the employee's updated person specification and the new post's person specification.
+The job-matching process is carried out by the manager responsible for the new post.
+HR will support managers to undertake job matching if required.
+The employees will need to be interviewed to decide which of them gets the job(s), and other forms of assessment may also be used.